SHEDOOMTC/Basic_Moco_1/README.md

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/62bd3685fe1cdff3a73c51cc5dc40ab4b8d98c2e/Modules/Basic_Python/Basic_python_for_Life_Sciences.pdf)**

 **Note**: Currently, the practical video of this module is not complete!
 We hope to complete it as soon as possible.
+For now, we recommend that the users take the original python course developed by **[Google Colab](https://colab.research.google.com/github/data-psl/lectures2020/blob/master/notebooks/01_python_basics.ipynb)** itself.

 ## Chemical Representantion and File Formats Module